 First – Don’t Reuse Passwords

-One of the biggest security holes is reusing the passwords on multiple websites.
-If any website you use is hacked, hackers will try these usernames and passwords on other sites, so the little website that get’s hacked could open up your info on the big important site.
+One of the biggest security holes is reusing the same password on multiple websites.
+If one website you use is hacked, hackers will try these same passwords on other sites, resulting in a giant chain of all your website accounts potentially being hacked.

-- Freestanding program you install on your computer such as KeePass .
+you install on your computer such as KeePass .
 The advantage of these free-standing programs is you don’t have to trust anyone else, though of course you’re trusting a program that’s too complicated for most of us to understand.
-But Consumer Reports recommended it.
+But it open source software and Consumer Reports recommended it.

-How do you remember Long, Random Passwords?
+How do you remember long, random passwords?
 You probably can’t.
-That’s the point.

-Believe it or not, password cracking algorithms assemble data about a person; old phone numbers, relatives, pet’s names, birthdays, schools, addresses and then combine them with the most common passwords, so the further you can get from what is normal the more secure you are.
+Believe it or not, password cracking algorithms assemble data about a person; old phone numbers, relatives, pet’s names, birthdays, schools, and addresses.
+They then combine them with the most common passwords, so the further you can get from what is normal the more secure you are.

 Some password creation / remembering tricks include: